How Do ATV Tracks Work? And How Well Do They Perform?

 Another issue with riding in deep powdery snow with an ATV is that it will pack up everywhere on the bike.

-Snowmobiles are built to slide through the snow almost like a boat in the water, but the bodywork on an ATV is full of holes, gaps, and openings that will get packed with snow.
+Snowmobiles are built to glide through the snow like a boat in the water, but the bodywork on an ATV is full of holes, gaps, and openings that will get packed with snow.

 ATV Tatou 4S Camoplast tracks in deep snow

-As you can see, these things get quite packed when riding in really deep snow.
+As you can see, these things get pretty packed when riding in bottomless snow.

-This contributes to the fact that ATVs with tracks have a higher fuel consumption than a similarly sized snowmobile.
+This contributes to the fact that ATVs with tracks have a higher fuel consumption than similarly sized snowmobiles.

-With a tracked quad, you do have the benefit of being able to cross larger areas with little or no snow, as with the snowmobile doing so will wear or even damaging the skies.
+With a tracked ATV, you can cross larger areas with little or no snow, as with the snowmobile doing so will wear or even damage the skies.

-Here in Scandinavia, the “iron horse” has been the moose hunter’s favorite for several decades.
+The “iron horse” has been the moose hunter’s favorite in Scandinavia for several decades.
 It’s also great for hauling firewood and other utility tasks.

 But this was before ATV rubber tracks entered the scene.
-While the iron horse is strong and features great off-road performance, it does require you to walk alongside the machine and moves a lot slower than an ATV with tracks.
-They also cost more than a set of tracks do, so if you already have an ATV, the choice will often be quite easy.
+While the iron horse is strong and features excellent off-road performance, it requires walking alongside the machine and moving much slower than an ATV with tracks.
+They also cost more than a set of tracks does, so if you already have an ATV, the choice will often be relatively easy.

 It’s a common misconception that you need a large and powerful ATV to use tracks.

-ATV tracks require less power to operate than tires and can be used with almost any size ATV.
-While the track-assembly does not rotate as easily as a tire, this doesn’t mean you can’t use tracks on a small or medium-sized ATV.
+ATV tracks require less engine power than tires and can be used with almost any size ATV.
+While the track assembly does not rotate as easily as a tire, this doesn’t mean you can’t use tracks on a small or medium-sized ATV.

 How much do ATV tracks cost?

-On average, a set of quality ATV tracks cost about 4000 – 5000 dollars, including the installation kit.
-Buying them used will often save you some money, as long as you find a kit that suits your specific bike’s make and model.
+On average, a set of quality ATV tracks costs about 4000 – 6000 dollars, including the installation kit.
+Buying them will often save you money if you find a kit that suits your specific bike’s make and model.

 How much do ATV tracks weigh?